Course Coordinator:Cynthia Hicban (chicban@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

-In this course you will develop skills for understanding and creating engaging learning experiences through observing and working with children in early learning environments that promote health, well-being, active participation and support children's social and emotional development.
+In this course you will develop skills for understanding and creating engaging learning experiences in early learning environments that promote health, well-being, active participation and support children's social and emotional development.
 You will develop skills for effectively communicating with parents/carers; and you will develop the knowledge, understanding and skills required to interpret and manage the nexus between guiding children's behaviour, supportive environments, diverse needs and the need to respect a child's developing autonomy.

 100 Level (Introductory)